Samsung Galaxy S22 review

 - Video capture: Rear camera: 8K@24fps, 4K@30/60fps, 1080p@30/60/240fps, 720p@960fps, HDR10+, stereo sound rec., gyro-EIS; Front camera: 4K@30/60fps, 1080p@30fps.

-- Misc: Fingerprint reader (under display, ultrasonic); NFC; Samsung DeX, Samsung Wireless DeX (desktop experience support), Bixby natural language commands and dictation, Samsung Pay (Visa, MasterCard certified), Ultra Wideband (UWB) support.
+- Misc: Fingerprint reader (under display, ultrasonic); NFC; Samsung DeX, Samsung Wireless DeX (desktop experience support), Bixby natural language commands and dictation, Samsung Pay (Visa, MasterCard certified).

-Unboxing the Galaxy S22 is not much of an "experience" in the conventional sense.
-If you were wondering, Samsung didn't reverse its decision to exclude a charger from the retail box.
+Just like its S22+ and S22 Ultra sibling, the vanilla S22 ships in a minimal retail box in every sense of the word.
+In case you were wondering, there is still no charger in the box.
 That seemingly went away for good with the Galaxy S21 generation.
 The S22 family ships with a relatively short, sturdy USB Type-C to Type-C cable and a SIM ejector, plus some obligatory paperwork.
 And that's it.
 As barren of a package as conceivable, but that's the rule of the day.

-On the flip side, though, there is almost no unneeded stuff in the box.
+Of course, there is the ecological angle to consider.
 The thin and compact two-piece box is made from 100% recycled paper, and Samsung has limited the use of plastics in the packaging as much as it can too.
 The printing is done with soy-based ink as well, making this among the most ecological retail packages around.